Should You Try (or Re-Try) Online Dating?

 There’s also a perception that apps are full of bots, scammers, or people who aren’t serious — and that perception isn’t totally unfounded.
 Reports estimate that Tinder’s user base is roughly 75% male, with a relatively small percentage of those users actually looking for a relationship.
 Many are swiping casually, out of boredom, or using the app sporadically — all of which can lead to lower match rates and communication drop-offs .

-Apps can also feel like they weren’t built for you if you’re over 45.
-While some platforms like OurTime or SilverSingles exist, reviews often cite clunky design, poor user experience, and steep subscription fees.
-In general, most dating apps cater heavily to users under 44, with usage dropping significantly among older demographics .
+Apps can also feel age-exclusive.
+Most dating apps are designed with users under 44 in mind.
+While platforms like OurTime or SilverSingles cater to older audiences, reviews often cite clunky design, poor user experience, and steep subscription fees.
+In general, most dating apps cater heavily to users under 44, with usage dropping significantly among older demographics.

 What Most People Don’t Realize About Dating Apps (From a Product Perspective)